browserengineering/book/book/animations.md

 raster and draw.

 The best way to do that is to move raster and draw to the [GPU][gpu].
-A GPU is essentially a chip in your computer that runs programs, much like your CPU but specialized toward running very simple programs with massive parallelism---it was developed to apply simple operations, in parallel, for every pixel on the screen.
+A GPU is essentially a chip in your computer that runs programs much like your CPU, but specialized toward running very simple programs with massive parallelism---it was developed to apply simple operations, in parallel, for every pixel on the screen.
 This makes GPUs faster for drawing simple shapes and *much* faster for applying visual effects.